Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Research Pipeline and Methodology

 \subsection{Modeling Pipeline Overview}

-Our modeling framework evolves through a four stage pipeline, each stage progressively enhancing the models' capacity to capture temporal and semantic dependencies in event sequences. \begin{itemize}[leftmargin=*] \item \textbf{Stage 1: GCN on Prefix Subgraphs.} We begin with localized learning on truncated trace graphs (Defination \autoref{def:PrefixSubgraph}) using GCNs.
+Our modeling framework evolves through a four stage pipeline, each stage progressively enhancing the models' capacity to capture temporal and semantic dependencies in event sequences.
+Figure~\ref{fig:pipe} provides a global overview of the unified architecture, highlighting how local–global comparison, temporal decay, and transition semantics are integrated across stages. \begin{itemize}[leftmargin=*] \item \textbf{Stage 1: GCN on Prefix Subgraphs.} We begin with localized learning on truncated trace graphs (Defination \autoref{def:PrefixSubgraph}) using GCNs.
 Edges encode local time differences $\Delta t_{i \rightarrow i+1}$, enabling next event prediction based on short prefixes.
 While serving as baselines for further modeling, this setup is suited for early stage monitoring with partial information and captures local dependencies effectively.

 \item \textbf{Stage 2: GAT with Local Temporal and Transition Semantics.} To move beyond the constraints of prefix modeling, we employ GATs over full trace graphs.
 While the model has access to the entire event sequence, attention is shaped solely by local edge time gaps $\Delta t_{i \rightarrow i+1}$ and optional transition type edge embeddings $\mathbb{W}_{\mathcal{G}_j}^i$.
 This setup supports step wise next event prediction from the complete trace context, capturing long range dependencies and contextual structure.